rlautan/recras-wordpress-plugin/readme.txt

 * Add Google Analytics integration
 * Add ability to pre-fill amounts form

-= 2.2.2 =
-* Fix plugin on WordPress 4

-= 2.2.1 =
-* Fix values not being set properly after opening a saved page (Gutenberg only)

-= 2.2.0 =
-* Make plugin compatible with Gutenberg/WordPress 5+
-* Update "classic editor" icons to reflect the icons used for Gutenberg blocks

-= 2.1.2 =
-Update online booking library version.
-This fixes the minimum amount of "fixed programme" input fields.

-= 2.1.1 =
-Update online booking library version.
-This fixes a few things with the new online booking method when you are logged in to your own Recras.

-= 2.1.0 =
-Choose between drop-down or radio buttons for single-choice fields (customer type, package selection, gender, and single choice) in contact forms

 = Older versions =
 See `changelog.md` for the full changelog.